corewar/corewar.io/docs/redcode/labels.md

 b_13_
 ```

-Once a label if declared, it can be used throughout your redcode in place of an [operand's](operands) number as demonstrated below.
+Once a label is declared, it can be used throughout your redcode in place of an [operand's](operands) number as demonstrated below.

 ```redcode
 bmb: dat     #4, #0